GLOBAL MARKETS-U.S. growth outlook lifts stocks, China money market jitters fade

 Wall Street share indexes bolted higher after data showed U.S. consumer spending rose to a five-month high in November, while consumer sentiment improved in December.
 At the same time, signs of strength in the world's largest economy have not spurred inflation, with a price index of consumer spending unchanged for a second straight month.

-Apple Inc shares rose 3.83 percent to close at $570.09 after the company signed a long-awaited distribution deal with China Mobile.
+Apple Inc shares surged 3.35 percent to $567.43 after the company signed a long-awaited distribution deal with China Mobile.

 "Just off the deal alone with China Mobile, that can equate to a 10 percent upside on Apple's stock," said Todd Schoenberger, managing partner at LandColt Capital in New York.